sanisetti/rss_news/README.md

-# rss_news
+# Business/Management Consultant News Aggregator

 Got tired of having many tabs open to read news in the morning, so I created my own custom news aggregator with my favorite news sources.
 (WSJ, HBR, MIT Tech Review, The Economist, Mckinsey Quarterly).

 App is powered by flask and embedly.